 Staying closed means that until the stride foot plants giving the pitcher a stable base, the lead elbow, the shoulders, and throwing arm stay aligned to the plate.
 The next action (sequence) is for the trunk to powerfully horizontally rotate tocreate angular velocity (torque), which is the major source of power, arm speed and velocity!

 The fault of “flying open” occurs when upper body, shoulders, and arms open with the stride leg and front hip.
-This is a natural tendency biomechanically, but this action decreases rotational forces (angular velocity) and puts the motion out of sequence, negatively effecting control and velocity plus creating unnecessary stress on the shoulder and arm muscles.
+This is a natural tendency biomechanically, but this action decreases rotational forces (angular velocity) and puts the motion out of sequence, negatively affecting control and velocity plus creating unnecessary stress on the shoulder and arm muscles.

 “Flying open” causes the arm to drag because the stronger & larger muscles of the legs, hips, and trunk have already fired and are not available to create torque.
 Because of the lack of torque, most of the pitch velocity has to come from the shoulder and arm muscles, which will cause early fatigue.